HamStudy/examtools-docs/content/docs/cve/printedExamCreation.md

 ---
 # Title, summary, and page position.
-linktitle: How to Print and Grade Hard Copy Exams in ExamTools
+linktitle: Print and Grade Hard Copy Exams in ExamTools
 summary: Instructions on how to print and grade hard copy exams for manual grading, GradeCam grading, and use with VEC Answer Keys
 weight: 60
 featured: false